Universal Broadband Fund: For applicants

 Hexagons on the map are used to visually convey information about Internet service availability and speeds.
 They display broad information about current available speeds, as well as about areas where broadband investments are in-progress.
 They enable users to quickly view, at the national or provincial level for example, what the 50/10 Mbps coverage picture is across the country.

-Under the Universal Broadband Fund, road segment information will be used to determine eligible project areas.
+Under the Universal Broadband Fund, road segment information were used to determine eligible project areas.

-Can I apply in a partially served hexagon?
+Could I have applied in a partially served hexagon?

 Hexagons have been included for display purposes only to provide users with a means to view the data from a very broad perspective.
 The Universal Broadband Fund does not use hexagons to determine program eligibility.
 Instead, it uses 250 metre road segments as shown on the National Broadband Internet Service Availability Map and Eligibility Mapping Tool.

 How often does Innovation, Science and Economic Development Canada update the National Broadband Internet Service Availability Map?